containerman17/ContainerOS/nuclearStore/README.md

 Update key.
 If `check_ts` is given, will update only if current `ts` equal given `check_ts`.

 ## Store
+[To be replaced with redis spiced up with Lua]
 #### GET `/sync/bulk`
 Returns all keys and values at the moment